putaindecode/putaindecode.io/content/en/articles/js/react/unit-testing.md

     <div>
       <Loader />
     </div>,
-    "can render a Loader component if no image data are passed" );
+    "can render a Loader component if no image data are passed", );

   renderer.render(